 - Convenient.
-The coursework portion of this program is completely online, and class times are held in the evenings to fit your schedule.
+The coursework portion of this program is completely online.
 The hands-on training are held during the weekends.

 - Hands-on training.
 Throughout the program, there are regularly scheduled onsite, hands-on skills training in Portland at the Sylvania Campus Dental Sciences Building held during the weekends.

 - Externships.
 Develop real-life experience in highly vetted dental offices prepared and enthusiastic about hosting Dental Assistant students.
 If you live outside of the Portland metro area, we will work with you to acquire a dental clinic for those externships, such that you can practice in, or near, your home.
 Our Dental Assisting coordinator makes all final decisions regarding placement, however.

 The Dental Assisting (non-credit) program is split into 3 terms.
 Every term has an online classroom component, onsite hands-on training, an externship, and recommended certification exams.
 Below are the topics that are covered in each term.